 Uber is active in a few cities, but attracts controversy over their attitude to licensing drivers and vehicles.
 The situation is evolving.

 There aren’t many passenger trains in NZ so you may not be able to make rail work as your sole method of transport, but it can play its part.

 There are trains between Auckland and Wellington and – having crossed the Cook Strait on the Inter-Islander ferry – between Picton and Christchurch.
 There’s also the spectacular alpine rail journey between Christchurch and Greymouth.
 Check out KiwiRail Scenic for more.
-(Updated Nov 2016: Due to damage caused by this month’s earthquake, the Coastal Pacific train between Picton and Christchurch was suspended for two years; as of late 2018, it is running once more.)
+(Note: Due to damage caused by the Nov 2016 earthquake, the Coastal Pacific train between Picton and Christchurch was suspended for two years; as of late 2018, it is running once more.)

 Fancy flying up to the Bay of Islands in a tiny 20-seater?
 Lots of destinations are connected by mostly-reasonably-priced flights in NZ, and regional domestic travel is currently free of many of the onerous security checks that we all know and hate so well everywhere else.
 It really is a fast way to get around – as ever, just make sure you understand the rules of the fare you’re booking.

 There is generally no discount for a return fare on domestic air travel, so you can craft interesting multi-hop trips without financial penalty.

 Travel between the main centres is the big market, of course, so enjoys the cheapest fares and widest range of options.
 Little airports may see only one or two flights a day.